kevinrenskers/dotfiles/README.md

 **Restart your shell after it's done.** Read the `INSTALL.md` file for more detailed instructions and tips.

 On a fresh Mac you might want to run `$ . .osx` to setup some sensible defaults.

+## Step 3c: setup iTerm2 for ZSH
+If you're using ZSH and the included .zshrc file, you need to configure iTerm2 (or the standard Terminal.app) to work with the agnostic theme.

+1. install and use the [Solarized Dark colorscheme](http://ethanschoonover.com/solarized)
+2. use the Menlo-Powerline font

 ## Step 4: native apps